OSM-Notes/OSM-Notes-Ingestion/docs/processPlanet.md

 ## Input Arguments

-The script accepts three types of arguments:
+The script accepts two types of arguments:

 ### 1. No argument (incremental processing)